ferrugemjs/home-page/gen-src/docs/templating.md

 ## Importing a ui library as a namespace

-It is a basic example, but there are a example more elaborate at [ferrugemjs-router](https://github.com/ferrugemjs/router).
+It is a basic example, but there are a more elaborate implementation at [twbs-hgo](https://github.com/hugolhmartins/twbs-hgo).

 eg. of usage
 ``` xml